gibson314/liveapi-demo/README.md

     cd generative-ai/gemini/multimodal-live-api/websocket-demo-app
     ```

-1. Create a new virtual environment and activate it:
+1. Create a new virtual environment and activate it.
+The code is tested under `Python 3.9.6`.
     ```sh
     python3 -m venv env
     source env/bin/activate